squirrelFeeder78/03-probabilistic-ai/README.md

-# Probabilistic AI in action
+# Probabilistic AI in Action
 To get started, create a new Codespace from this repo.